 Visitors to our construction sites (2018)

 We are very proud of our track record — our education programmes have won 10 national awards for inspiring the workforce of the future through ‘Get into STEM’, supporting the development of employability skills through ‘Building My Skills’, and providing work inspiration through ‘Site Visits’.

 We are passionate about developing the workforce of the future and recognise the importance of inspiring the next generation by introducing them to STEM (Science, Technology, Engineering and Mathematics) careers early in the education process.
 With an impending skill gap, we looked at ways to bring the construction site into the classroom setting.

-Get into STEM (GIS) is a Primary School project which engages Early Years and Key Stage 1 students in construction, through an interactive workshop and a construction-themed resource kit.
+Get into STEM (GIS) is a Primary School programme which engages Early Years and Key Stage 1 students in construction, through an interactive workshop and a construction-themed resource kit.